Remember, it is your purchases here (both small & large) that keeps these word class information articles free.

 Good circulation coupled with good filtration is important for maintaining dissolved oxygen levels between 5-7 ppm and will allow for better bio filtration and a more balanced Redox Potential as well.

-So the point is to counter your aerobic bio filtration (which removes ammonia & nitrites but results in ever increasing nitrates) with water changes, use of micron cleaning filters, live plants such as Hornwort, products such as Purigen or Matrix, de-nitrifying filter methods such as the use of live rock crumbles (marine tanks only), volcanic rock or similar that allows for anaerobic de-nitrification while not producing Hydrogen Sulfides.
+So the point is to counter your aerobic bio filtration (which removes ammonia & nitrites but results in ever increasing nitrates) with water changes, use of micron cleaning filters, live plants such as Hornwort, products such as Purigen, Matrix, or Algone as well as de-nitrifying filter methods such as the use of live rock crumbles (marine tanks only), volcanic rock or similar that allows for anaerobic de-nitrification while not producing Hydrogen Sulfides.

 If a top notch UV Sterilizer is desired, the TMC Vecton or Advantage are second to none and are worth every penny of the approximate $125 and up these UVs cost.

-Although no one step as outlined here in this article will solve all your aquatic problems, the use a properly installed UV Sterilizer is a one of the more proven steps to a healthy aquarium.
+Although no one step as outlined here in this article will solve all your aquatic problems, it is noteworthy that the use a properly installed UV Sterilizer is a one of the more proven steps to a healthy aquarium.

-The bottom line as to the use UV Sterilizer, is if you are having constant problems and do not have a properly installed UV Sterilizer for disease prevention and Redox (of which there are many facets of Redox balance from mineral cations to lowering free radicals such as with UV-C), you have NOT done all you can for maintaining a healthy aquarium, and I have years of evidence to support this fact (I would also note that I have noted with clients aquariums over the years that the addition of a UV Sterilizer cut the use of medications in ½, thus saving money here, so if cost is a question, this along with the value of your prize fish is reason enough!)
+The bottom line as to the use UV Sterilizer, is if you are having constant problems and do not have a properly installed UV Sterilizer for disease prevention and improved Redox balance (of which there are many facets of Redox balance from mineral cations to lowering free radicals such as with UV-C), you have NOT done all you can for maintaining a healthy aquarium.

 Do not over feed!
 Also feed QUALITY fish foods (not the over hyped brands that dominate the market):